 Here’s one over the Dolomites:

 When the eagle is your spirit animal, you have the gift of strong intuition and the potential for prophecy.
-When you meditate, envision the eagle flying over the world, and ask for greater awareness.
+When you meditate, envision the eagle flying over the Earth, and ask for greater awareness.
 This heightened awareness can help you fulfill your purpose here on Earth as you evolve as a spiritual being in your human experience.

 Eagles are part of the Accipitridae family, a classification of birds who hunt by day, which includes hawks, kites, harriers, and vultures.
 There are over 60 species of eagles, and, as mentioned earlier, they live in Europe, Asia, Africa, the Americas, and Australia.
+Because they are such impressive birds, eagles appear in the mythologies and folklore of many cultures.
+Here are some of those stories:

 Native American Eagle Meanings